NTaylorMullen/language-server-protocol/_specifications/specification-3-17.md

 #### <a href="#number" name="number" class="anchor"> Numbers </a>

-The protocol use the following definitions for integers, unsigned integers and decimal numbers:
+The protocol use the following definitions for integers, unsigned integers and decimal numbers.

+<details data-parent="number"><summary markdown="0">Code</summary>

 ```typescript
 /**